-A graduate of Riverside High School in Durham, NC, Margie Wescott is a member of Chi Omega and an advocate for social change.
+A graduate of Riverside High School in Durham, NC, Margie Wescott ('21) was a member of Chi Omega and an advocate for social change during her time at App State.
 For Margie, history is not just about learning facts.
 "History is about learning the stories of our past to make a brighter future," she writes.
 "We can learn from our mistakes and make things better.
-For a subject based ont he past, it never gets old."
+For a subject based on the past, it never gets old."

 Margie enjoys studying the European medieval era, American Imperialism, and the Civil Rights Era.
 History is chock full of new stories and new perspectives, which means that it is a subject that, according to her, "is literally growing every day."
-She hopes to take that enjoyment and exploration of past stories to the classroom and eventually to graduate school, in either educational leadership or curriculum and instruction.
+She hopes to take that enjoyment and exploration of past stories to the classroom at Jordan HS (Durham County Public Schools), where she also completed her student teaching internship.
+Margie eventually would like to attend graduate school, in either educational leadership or curriculum and instruction.

 What made you decide to become a history education major?